michaelcwright/concentrationGame/README.md

 Concentration javascript game
 =================

+The user will have a time to memorize the letters.

-The user will try to match the letters in certain amount of time
+After countdown user will match the letters

 Future update
 ====